 3. The Cushions Are Flat and Lumbar Support Is Gone

-Seat cushions can be padded with pillow inserts, solid foam cut to the correct size, or loose, shredded foam.
+Seat cushions can be padded with pillow inserts, solid foam cut to the correct size, or loose and shredded foam.
 To add a bit more support to seat cushions, measure the length of the sofa between the side arms and the depth of the seating area.
-Cut a one-half inch thick piece of plywood to fit the space and place it under the cushions.
+Cut a 1/2 inch thick piece of plywood to fit the space and place it under the cushions.

 4. The Odor Is Overwhelming or It's Itchy